-As far as key lime pie goes, I think this might be the one.
+As far as key lime pie goes, I think this might be the best key lime pie — the one.
 It’s perfect in almost every way (the almost being that it’s hard to cut because the crust gets frozen before slicing) but the balance of sweet and sour and overall flavor is just what I’d been looking for.
 I think my key lime pie quest has ended right here.

-This recipe is adapted from a famous restaurant version from Joe’s Stone Crab, a restaurant I’d probably visit for the key lime pie alone.
+This recipe is adapted from a version said to be used by Joe’s Stone Crab, a restaurant I’d probably visit for the key lime pie alone.
 The only thing I found confusing in the original recipe was that it called for the 1 ½ teaspoons, zest of 2 limes.
 I used the zest of 2 limes, but that turned out to be more like 2 tablespoons which was just right.

-Preheat the oven to 350 degrees F. Butter a 9-inch round pie plate.
+- Preheat the oven to 350 degrees F. Butter a 9 inch deep dish pie plate.

 - Combine the graham cracker crumbs, melted butter and sugar.
 Press the mixture into the bottom and up sides of the pie pan.
 Bake the crust until set and golden, 8 minutes.
 Set aside on a wire rack; leave the oven on.

 - Using high speed of an electric mixer, beat the egg yolks and lime zest at high speed for 5 minutes.
 Gradually add the condensed milk and continue to beat until thick, 3 or 4 minutes longer.
 Add the lime juice and stir until combined, then pour the mixture into the crust.